 vsftpd, Very Secure FTP Daemon, is an FTP server licensed under GPL.
 The default FTP server is installed on some distributions like Fedora, CentOS, or RHEL.

-8. Chroot: change the root directory to a vacuum where no damage can occur.
+- Chroot Jail: changes the root directory to a restricted environment (“vacuum”) where no damage can occur to the main system.

-10. Privileged operations are carried out by a parent process (the code is as small as possible)
+- Privileged operations are carried out by a small, isolated parent process to minimize risk.

-13. External library flags are embedded in their own file for easier detection of security issues
+- External library flags embedded in their own file for easier detection of security issues.